The Case for a Fly-in Moose Hunt

 To date, I’ve done five fly-in moose hunts with Wilderness North.
 I’ve purposely chosen different locations for each hunt in order to explore new country.
 I have this thing about checking out new places.
 Perhaps some kind of innate wiring makes me revel in leaving bootprints in obscure places.

 My five hunts resulted in four harvested moose.
 But measuring a hunt by animals taken is a poor way to gauge success.
 Each time I’ve done a fly-in, our party has had a lake or a large section of the river all to ourselves.
 Having your own private moose area means not worrying about someone else getting to your spot half an hour before you get there.
 You can hunt at your leisure.
 Return to camp whenever you need a meal or a nap, with no worries about someone taking your spot.
-If you feel like fish, you simply drop a jig and twister tail to the bottom just about anywhere on the lake.
+If you feel like fishing, you simply drop a jig and twister tail to the bottom just about anywhere on the lake.

 bushplane